account931/MapBox_Store_Location_2019/ReadMe.txt

 =================================================
 HOW TO DELETE A MARKER WITH API:
 #On creating markers, all "DELETE" button is assigned with a {data-coords=marker.id}, which will be used to Delete a marker from Darset API.
-#Deleteing is done via ajax-> js/delete_marker.js.
+#Deletion is done via ajax-> js/delete_marker.js.
 It address ajax_php_scripts/delete_marker_php, which calls /Classes/DeleteMarker.php methods.

 ===============================================